How will Budget 2020 affect your small business?

 Entrepreneurs’ Relief is being reformed, rather than abolished, as predicted.
 The lifetime amount of relief will decrease from £10m to £1m.

 Get advice before you make decisions about tax

-While we’re experts in looking after business current accounts, we rely on the experience and insight of financial experts when we make our business decisions.
+While we’re experts in looking after business bank accounts, we rely on the experience and insight of financial experts when we make our business decisions.
 So when you’re making any decisions to do with tax, we recommend you speak to your accountant or tax advisor.